cerico/oakwell/readmes/server.md

 8. zsh
 9. oh-my-zsh
 10. tree
+11. Letsencrypt

 ### How to run

 ```
 cp secrets.examples secrets
-cp config/server.example config/server
+cp config.example config
 ```

-Edit `secrets` and `config/server` with your variables.
+Edit `secrets` and `config` with your variables.

 Edit `hosts.ini` with your remote server information.